dfinity/portal/docs/developer-docs/production/custom-domain/custom-domain.md

 :::info
 In many cases, it is not possible to set a `CNAME` record for the top of a domain, the Apex record.
 In this case, DNS providers support so-called `CNAME` flattening.
 To this end, these DNS providers offer flattened record types, such as `ANAME` or `ALIAS` records, which can be used instead of the `CNAME` to `icp1.io`.

-In some cases (like AWS:Route53), the TXT record name has to be empty, with the value containing the key-value pair: "_canister-id:CUSTOM_DOMAIN"
+In some cases (like AWS:Route53), the format of the `TXT` record can depend on whether it is APEX or not.
+For APEX, the name has to be empty, with the value containing the key-value pair: "_canister-id:CANISTER_ID" For non-apex, the name should be the standard “_canister-id.CUSTOM_DOMAIN” and value "CANISTER_ID"
 :::

 --------------------------------------